snek5000/snek5000/docs/configuring.rst

    Using default configuration for now:
    /home/docs/src/snek5000/snek5000/src/snek5000/resources/default_configfile.yml

-As the warnings suggest, there are three possible paths where you can save your configuration:
+As the warnings suggest, (i) a simple method to avoid these warnings is to run the command ``snek-generate-config`` and (ii) there are three possible paths where you can save your configuration:

 1. ``~/.config/snek5000/<hostname>.yml``
 2. ``~/.config/snek5000.yml``